 I’d like to share with you this super simple but decadently delicious recipe for a hot, nourishing and sweet bowl of oaty goodness (as what could be better on a cold winter’s day?).

-Usually I prepare this as a simple lunch or dinner for when I know I’ll want something warm and wholesome, but don’t have the time or energy for cooking and cleaning up, but this would obviously also make a great breakfast.
+This makes a great breakfast or snack.
+I’ve also prepared it as a speedy lunch or dinner for when I know I’ll want something warm and wholesome, but don’t have the time or energy for cooking and cleaning up.

 - 1 tbsp ground flaxseeds*